spncrhrstn/spencerharston.com/src/now.md

 ## Reading

-Going to go a little more light-hearted as I just finished another King novel. *I Hope This Finds You Well* is a book I came across that looked like a fun, simple read.
+Trying out another light-hearted book _Zero Stars, Do Not Recommend_.
+Looked interesting, or at least similar to other books I've enjoyed.

-*See also my [year-to-date page](/posts/2024/books-of-2024/) about what else I've read this year.*
+_See also my [year-to-date page](/posts/2024/books-of-2024/) about what else I've read this year._

 ## Watching

-*Young Sheldon* is my current background show when I need something on.
-It's meh but good enough.
-I'll also watch random movies on Netflix when I'm doing some exercising.
+It's October, and that means a new season of _The Great British Baking Show_.

+My wife and I are watching the new Kristen Bell show on Netflix, _Nobody Wants This_.
+Two episodes in, and honestly, I find it pretty great.

+Final season of _The Umbrella Academy_ dropped a few weeks ago, so I'm finishing that up.

-I'm also on the hunt for the adaptations of some of the book I read (namely *Under the Dome*) but I may just have to get a temporary subscription to some random streaming site.
+I'm also on the hunt for the adaptations of some of the book I read (namely _Under the Dome_) but I may just have to shell out for a temporary subscription to some random streaming site.

 ## Playing

-Started playing some *Descenders* for scratching that "just have some fun" itch.
-Still want to try out *Horizon: Zero Dawn* at some point.
-I'll try and pick up *Risk of Rain 2* again, since it was just updated, possibly for the last time.
+I'm playing _Descenders_ for scratching that "just have some fun" itch.

+I started _Horizon: Zero Dawn_ a couple days ago (and yes, I'm playing on easy difficulty).
+It runs beautifully on my [Linux PC](/posts/2024/building-a-new-pc-in-2024/).

-*Slay the Spire* is my current fallback whenever I want to play something but don't want to start anything new.
+_Slay the Spire_ is my current fallback whenever I want to play something but don't want to start anything new.